Barone Ricasoli Brolio Chianti Classico DOCG 2018

 The Ricasoli family roots stretch back a long time before acquiring the Castle.
 They were at the court of Charlemagne, the Holy Roman Emperor, circa 800 AD.
-The Ricasoli family have been winemaking since 1141, and this makes Castello di Brolio the oldest winery in Italy.
+The Ricasoli family has been winemaking since 1141, making Castello di Brolio the oldest winery in Italy.

 Given the weight of history, economy and power, one might assume all has been plain sailing.
 But that’s not the case.
-You might have noticed that the family motto is “Rein Sans Piene”, which means “nothing without pain”.
+For example, you might have noticed that the family motto is “Rein Sans Piene”, which means “nothing without pain”.

 After World War II, Chianti, like many other wine regions in Europe, was suffering a severe decline.
 Desperate times resulted in drastic measures.
 In the sixties, the family sold the Brolio name and the winery.
 That enabled the castle and the vineyards to be kept in family ownership.

 It must have been a bitter pill.
-The sale was to Seagram, a Canadian conglomerate, which in turn sold it to United Wine Producers, who then sold it to Hardy’s of Australia in 1993.
-Wine writer Nicholas Belfrage wrote that under this corporate stewardship, “the Brolio/Ricasoli wine reputation sunk to shameful depths.”
+First, the sale was to Seagram, a Canadian conglomerate, which sold it to United Wine Producers, who then sold it to Hardy’s of Australia in 1993.
+Wine writer Nicholas Belfrage wrote that “the Brolio/Ricasoli wine reputation sunk to shameful depths under this corporate stewardship.”

 And Rise again

 It’s perhaps a poetic irony that Seagram, once the largest alcoholic beverage owner in the world, imploded in 2000 and no longer exists.
 So much for the corporate world.

 In contrast, two decades later, Francesco Ricasoli has re-established Castello di Brolio at the forefront of Chianti Classico.